 We compared them side by side based on five separate criteria: Breathability and Venting, Weather Resistance, Comfort and Mobility, Portability, and Visibility.
 Our testing included multiple runs in each jacket through rain, cold, and wind both in urban environments and on trails.
 We purposefully gathered highly rated jackets that claimed both weather resistance, and breathability to sort through which could deliver on their claims.
 We designed our tests around the shared attributes of the collection of jackets and graded each model from one to ten in every category.
-See more discussion on how to find the right option for you.

-Our primary focus for this review was the aerobic nature of running.
-It is a high output activity and thus we wanted a jacket that could manage the excess of heat and moisture produced during prolonged aerobic activity.
-Our hope was to find a jacket that could keep our temperature regulated with proper venting and breathability over several hours of aerobic activity.
-We found that jackets with inadequate breathability, venting, or both made all other attributes superfluous.
+Our primary focus for this review is the aerobic nature of running.
+It is a high output activity, and thus we wanted a jacket that could manage the excess of heat and moisture produced during prolonged aerobic activity.
+We hoped to find a contender that would keep our temperature regulated with proper venting and breathability over several hours of aerobic activity.
+We found that models with inadequate breathability, venting, or both made all other attributes superfluous.

-We wore each jacket on a 5+ mile run in the rain.
-Lucky for us, or maybe unlucky for us and lucky for you, Salt Lake City had an extremely rainy spring.
-We were able to run in each of these jackets during moderate rainfall and see how they performed.
-We meticulously tested each jacket with a DWR treatment test by seeing how long each jacket would contain two cups of water.
-This involved using a embroidery hoop to capture a piece of fabric from each jacket, making a container, then pouring in the two cups of water and starting a timer.
+We wore each jacket on a 5+ mile run in the rain; lucky for us, or maybe unlucky for us and lucky for you, Salt Lake City had an extremely rainy spring.
+We were able to run in each of these models during moderate rainfall, ranking each one comparatively.
+We meticulously tested each model with a DWR treatment test by measuring how long each jacket would hold two cups of water.
+This involved using an embroidery hoop to capture a piece of fabric from each jacket, making a container, then pouring in the two cups of water and starting a timer.

-To isolate windy conditions we wore each jacket on a 30-35mph downhill bike ride in Emigration Canyon.
-This let us control the wind speed and pick and choose the temperatures.
-Since it was strictly downhill riding, with a car shuttle back to the top, we were able to measure how shielded we were from the wind without having to worry about our own perspiration or climbing effort throwing off our results.
-The Arc'teryx Incendo, last year's editors choice, was the leader in weather resistance.
-It proved worthy against a steady rainfall and shielded us from the fierce wind riding down Emigration Canyon.
-Despite what this test might suggest, we weren't looking for a purely wind-proof layer.
-We simply wanted to test each jacket to its limits.
-If you are looking for a wind-jacket check out our newly compiled wind jacket review.
+To isolate windy conditions, we wore each jacket on a 30-35mph downhill bike ride in Emigration Canyon; this testing arena allowed us to control the wind speed and pick and choose the temperatures.
+Since it was strictly downhill riding, with a car shuttle back to the top, we were able to measure the level each model shielded us from the wind without having to worry about our perspiration or climbing effort throwing off our results.
+Most of the jackets tested offered satisfactory wind protection, with the Outdoor Research Tantrum II and The North Face Anorak coming out on top.

 Comfort and Mobility

-The Salomon Agile and the OR Boost represent the two ends of the spectrum.
-The Agile had panels joined together with abrasive, chunky sewing that scraped our arms as we struggled our way into the jacket whereas the OR Boost was supple, forgiving, and felt like it was accepting us into its family with open arms.
-Other notably comfortable jackets included the Arc'teryx Incendo and the ever popular Patagonia Houdini.
+The Salomon Agile and the Outdoor Research Tantrum II represent the two ends of the spectrum.
+The Agile had panels joined together with abrasive, chunky sewing that scraped our arms as we struggled our way into the jacket whereas the OR Tantrum II was supple, forgiving, and felt like it was accepting us into its family with open arms.
+Other notably comfortable jackets included the Arc'teryx Incendo, and the new Patagonia Airshed.

-As we stated previously, this review is all about aerobic movement.
-We wanted to make sure that whatever garment(s) we recommended didn't impede but aid in movement.
-For portability this means that the garment is easy to unpack, throw on, remove, and pack.
-Upon first viewing one might think that two jackets, both said to pack into their own pockets would be equals for portability.
-This was not the case.
+This review is all about aerobic movement.
+We want to make sure that the contenders we recommend don't impede movement, but rather aid in performance.
+For portability, this means that the garment is easy to unpack, throw on, remove, and re-pack.
+Upon first viewing, one might think that two jackets, both said to pack into their own pockets, would be equal for portability, though this was not always the case.

-These factors, combined with the jacket's weight and system used to actually contain the jacket produced its overall portability score.
+These factors, combined with the jacket's weight and system used to actually contain the jacket, produced its overall portability score.
 Montane solved a tricky problem when they designed the Featherlite 7.
-Typically a zipper is used, but the Montane Featherlite 7 tucks into a hidden flap in the collar, and stays in place when the pocket is turned inside out.
-When compared to the containment systems of jackets such as the Arc'teryx Incendo and Patagonia Houdini there is a significant weight loss and noticible gain in how easily the Montane is packed and unpacked.
+Typically a zipper is used, but the Featherlite 7 tucks into a hidden flap in the collar and stays in place when the pocket is turned inside out.
+When compared to the containment systems of jackets such as the Arc'teryx Incendo, there is a significant weight loss and a noticeable gain in how easily the Montane can be packed and unpacked.

 Day and Night Visibility